On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Numerical experiments

-Figure~\ref{fig:nav-resid} shows the convergence curves of the four methods applied to $A$ and ${\cal S}_1$ (top and bottom row), and for $\tau=0.001$ and $\tau=0.0001$ (left and right).
-The (purely imaginary) eigenvalues of the matrix $K$ corresponding to $A$ are contained in the interval $i[-\lambda,\lambda]$ with
+Figure~\ref{fig:nav-resid} shows the convergence curves of the four methods applied to the systems with $\widehat{A}_{11}$ and ${\cal S}_1$.
+The behavior is similar to what we have observed in Sections~\ref{num:Mbs} and~\ref{num:Stokes}, with the exception that in this example the method of Rapoport performs slightly better than the method of Widlund and L-GMRES.
+Again, these three methods outperform L-GMRES, and also GMRES($A$) is not competitive.
+In this example the (purely imaginary) eigenvalues of the matrix $K$ corresponding to $\widehat{A}_{11}$ are contained in the interval $i[-\lambda,\lambda]$ with

 and for the matrix $K$ corresponding to the Schur complement ${\cal S}_1$ they are contained in $i[-\lambda,\lambda]$ with